MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/overview.md

 > [!div class="mx-imgBorder"]
 > ![KPI summary dashboard](media/ai-customer-service-insights.PNG "KPI summary dashboard")

-*The KPI summary dashboard gives you a snapshot of key performance indicators for measuring customer service*

 For a walkthrough of how to connect to your customer service data to gain insights into your customer support system, see [Quickstart - Get immediate insights into your customer service system's performance](quickstart.md).